trappar/AliceGenerator/doc/usage.md

 <?php
 use Trappar\AliceGenerator\FixtureGenerationContext;

-// Using the alternative NamespaceNamer with default options ignores "AppBundle" and "Entity", so references will still be like "Post-1"
+// Using the alternative NamespaceNamer - references will be like @Appbundle-Entity-Post-1
 $namer = new \Trappar\AliceGenerator\ReferenceNamer\NamespaceNamer();
 $fixtureGenerator->generateYaml($post, FixtureGenerationContext::create()->setReferenceNamer($namer));

 // NamespaceNamer has several options...
 $namer->setIgnoredNamespaces(['AppBundle']);
-$namer->setNamespaceSeparator('-');
+$namer->setNamespaceSeparator('_');

-// Now references will be like "Entity-Post-1"
+// Now references will be like "Entity_Post_1"
 $fixtureGenerator->generateYaml($post, FixtureGenerationContext::create()->setReferenceNamer($namer));
 ```